santiagom91/Whatsapp-loop-send-messages/README.md

 # Whatsapp-loop-send-messages
 Whatsapp-loop-send-messages
 The steps to send whatsapp messages on loop:
-1) Open Whatsapp web.
+1) Open Whatsapp web
-2) Click on the person you want to send messages on loop.
+2) Click on the person you want to send messages on loop
-3) open the browser console.
+3) Open the browser console
-4) copy the code from below.
+4) Copy the code from below (*)
-5) paste the code in browser console.
+5) Paste the code in browser console.
-6) Hit enter then it will ask you to type your message and the number of times you want to send the message.
+6) Select enter then it will ask you to type your message and the number of times you want to send the message

-Done.
+(*)

 ```javascript
 var message = prompt("Enter your loop message: ", "‎");